WeblateOrg/weblate/docs/workflows.rst

 Source strings reviews
 ----------------------

-With :ref:`project-source_review` enabled, the review process can be applied on the source strings.
-Once enabled, users can report issues in the source strings.
-The actual process depends on whether you use bilingual or monolingual formats.
+With :ref:`project-source_review` enabled, the review process can be applied for source strings.
+Once enabled, users can report issues with source strings.
+The actual process depends on whether bilingual or monolingual formats are in use.

-For monolingual formats, the source string review behaves similarly as with :ref:`reviews` - once issue is reported on the source string, it is marked as :guilabel:`Needs editing`.
+For monolingual formats, source string review functions similarly to :ref:`reviews` — once an issue with a source string is reported, it is marked as :guilabel:`Needs editing`.

-The bilingual formats do not allow direct editing of the source strings (these are typically extracted directly from the source code).
-In this case :guilabel:`Source needs review` label is attached to strings reported by translators.
-You should review such strings and either edit them in the source or remove the label.
+The bilingual formats do not allow direct editing of source strings (these are typically extracted directly from the source code).
+In this case a :guilabel:`Source needs review` label is attached to strings reported by translators.
+You should review such strings and either edit them in the source code, or remove the label.

 .. seealso::